 - All students who live outside the school zone are required to be included on a waiting list.
 Four times a year the school ascertains if any places are available at each year level for children living outside of the school zone.
-If the number of children on the waiting list exceeds those numbers, then a ballot will be held. - The ballots are held in November for enrolments in Term 1, March for Term 2, June for Term 3 and August for Term 4, (note: subject to change) - Ballot dates will be advertised in the Bay of Plenty Times. - Students may be pre-enrolled at any time, but full enrolment will not occur prior to acceptance by ballot (if necessary).
+If the number of children on the waiting list exceeds those numbers, then a ballot will be held. - The ballots are held each term for the coming term. - Ballot dates will be advertised in our school newsletters and our school website www.tauranga.school.nz - Students may be pre-enrolled at any time, but full enrolment will not occur prior to acceptance by ballot (if necessary).